 In 2017, all non-executive officer directors received an annual cash retainer of \$70,000.
 Messrs.
 C. Christopher Gaut and Prady Iyyanki did not receive an annual cash retainer or any other form of compensation for their service on the board of directors in 2017.
 The Chairperson of the Audit Committee received an additional annual cash retainer of \$20,000, and the other members of that committee received an additional annual cash retainer of \$10,000, in each case prorated as applicable for each member's period of service.
-The Chairperson of the Compensation Committee received an additional annual cash retainer of \$15,000, and the other members of that committee received an additional annual cash retainer of \$15,000, and the other member's period of service.
-The Chairperson of the Governance Committee received an additional annual cash retainer of \$10,000, and the other member's period of service.
-The Chairperson of the Governance Committee received an additional annual cash retainer of \$10,000, and the other member's period of service.
-The Chairperson of the Governance Committee received an additional annual cash retainer of \$10,000, and the other member's period of service.
-The Lead Independent Director received an additional annual cash retainer of \$20,000, pro rated for his period of service.
-Beginning in 2018, the Chairman of the Board receives a \$120,000 annual cash retainer of \$20,000 retainer described above.
+The Chairperson of the Compensation Committee received an additional annual cash retainer of \$15,000, and the other members of that committee received an additional annual cash retainer of \$15,000, and the other members of that committee received an additional annual cash retainer of \$15,000, and the other members of that committee received an additional annual cash retainer of \$15,000, and the other members of that committee received an additional annual cash retainer of \$10,000, and the other members of that committee received an additional annual cash retainer of \$10,000, and the other members of that committee received an additional annual cash retainer of \$10,000, and the other members of that committee received an additional annual cash retainer of \$10,000, and the other members of that committee received an additional annual cash retainer of \$10,000, and the other members of that committee received an additional annual cash retainer of \$20,000, pro rated for his period of service.
+Beginning in 2018, the Chairman of the Board receives a \$120,000 annual cash retainer in addition to the \$70,000 retainer described above.
 We have not paid meeting fees to our directors.